M. Athalie Range: Early life and marriage

 Mary Athalie Wilkinson was born in Key West, Florida on November 7, 1915.
 Her grandparents had all been immigrants from the Bahamas.
 When Athalie was five or six years old, the Wilkinson family moved to Miami.
 Athalie Wilkinson graduated from all-black Booker T. Washington High School in Overtown, Miami.
-She married Oscar Lee Range in 1937 & had 4 children Myrna, Patrick, Oscar, and Gary.
+She married Oscar Lee Range in 1937 and had 4 children, Myrna, Patrick, Oscar, and Gary.
 During this period the Ranges lived in the Liberty Square Housing Project.
 During World War II Athalie Range found work cleaning trash from railroad cars.

 In 1953 Oscar Range became a certified funeral director and opened the Range Funeral Home in the Liberty City neighborhood in Miami.
 Oscar Range died unexpectedly of a heart attack in 1960.
 Athalie Range then enrolled in the New England Institute of Anatomy and Embalming and obtained her funeral director certification so that she could operate the family business.
 The Range Funeral Homes eventually expanded to three locations, and Athalie Range continued to work in the business for the rest of her life.

 School activism

-In 1948 Athalie Range became President of the Parent Teacher Association at her children's school, Liberty City Elementary.
+In 1948 Athalie Range became president of the Parent Teacher Association at her children's school, Liberty City Elementary.
 The school had 1200 students and consisted of all portable classrooms, with no permanent buildings.
 There were only some twelve toilets for boys and for girls.
 The only drinking fountains were outside, fed by pipes laid on top of the ground, so that the water was usually too hot to drink.
 There were no trees or grassy areas on the school grounds and no lunchroom.
 Liberty City Elementary was one of the few schools in the (county-wide) school district holding two half-day sessions.

 Range led 125 African-American parents from the school to a meeting of the school board to present their demands for improvements to the school.
 After delaying the start of the meeting for an hour, the board heard Athalie Range speak.
 Much to her surprise, the board agreed to make improvements.
 They ordered hot meals to be provided by a nearby white school to Liberty City Elementary, moved another portable to the school to use in serving the hot lunches, and began construction of a new, permanent school building, the first school for African-Americans built in the district in twenty-one years.
 Althalie Range continued to serve as President of school and county-wide PTAs for sixteen years.